-This means that someone else’s negligence won’t prevent you from getting help with medical bills or damages to your car if the other driver is responsible for a crash.
-Keep reading to see which states are no-fault and which use the tort system.
+While living in a no-fault state means that someone else’s negligence won’t prevent you from getting help with medical bills if the other driver is responsible for a crash, there are downsides.
+No-fault states often are the most expensive states for car insurance, and insurance fraud tends to be higher in no-fault states.

 Key Highlights